maikofelix47/nx-commerce/README.md

 ## Front End

-Run `npm run start:fe` or `nx serve front-end` for a dev server.
+Run `npm run start:fe` for a dev server.
 Navigate to http://localhost:4200/.
 The Angular app will automatically reload if you change any of the source files.

 ## Back End

-Run `npm run start:be` or  `nx serve back-end` for a dev server.
+Run `npm run start:be` for a dev server.
 Navigate to http://localhost:3000/.
 The NestJs app will be launced